centennial-joninoc/comp229-stallionProject/README.md

 - type "npm i --force" at the terminal

-After these commands, try to run the app to checking if it is working.
+After these commands, go back to the root folder and try to run the app to checking if it is working.

-- type "npx run dev" at the terminal
+- type "npm run dev" at the terminal